 Departments, Undertakings and Branches

-According to this section, any different departments or undertakings or branches of an establishment of whether located in the same place or at different areas should be considered as parts of the similar establishment for computation of bonus under the Act.
+According to the Bonus Act, any different departments or undertakings or branches of an establishment of whether located in the same place or at different areas should be considered as parts of the similar establishment for computation of bonus under the Act.

 Eligibility for Bonus

-The person is eligible for availing bonus under the following conditions is explained below:
+Any employee is eligible for availing bonus if the following conditions are satisfied:

 Disqualification of Bonus

-The employees cannot utilise the bonus in case of undergoing with the following activities such as dishonesty, theft, sabotage of any property of establishment, violent behaviour while on the premises of the establishment.
+The employees cannot avail the bonus if any action taken by the management in case of dishonesty, theft, sabotage of any property of establishment, violent behaviour while on the duty within premises of the establishment.

 Number of Working Days

-An employee will be considered working in every year by including the following days which is specified here.
+An employee will be considered “working” in a year if the following conditions are satisfied: